dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/configuring-server-environments-for-web-deployment/configuring-a-web-server-for-web-deploy-publishing-remote-agent.md

     [!code-console[Main](configuring-a-web-server-for-web-deploy-publishing-remote-agent/samples/sample2.cmd)]

-As a good practice, use Windows Update again at this point to download and install any available updates for the new products and components you&#x27;ve installed.
+As a good practice, use Windows Update again at this point to download and install any available updates for the new products and components you've installed.

 ## Configure the IIS Website

 Before you can deploy web content to your server, you need to create and configure an IIS website to host the content.
-Web Deploy can only deploy web packages to an existing IIS website; it can&#x27;t create the website for you.
-At a high level, you&#x27;ll need to complete these tasks:
+Web Deploy can only deploy web packages to an existing IIS website; it can't create the website for you.
+At a high level, you'll need to complete these tasks:

 - Create a folder on the file system to host your content.
 - Create an IIS website to serve the content, and associate it with the local folder.
 - Grant read permissions to the application pool identity on the local folder.

-Although there&#x27;s nothing stopping you from deploying content to the default website in IIS, this approach is not recommended for anything other than test or demonstration scenarios.
+Although there's nothing stopping you from deploying content to the default website in IIS, this approach is not recommended for anything other than test or demonstration scenarios.
 To simulate a production environment, you should create a new IIS website with settings that are specific to the requirements of your application.

 **To create and configure an IIS website**